-All of the suburbs percentage of households with City of Launceston and Australia.
+All of the suburbs households with City of Launceston and Australia.

-All of the suburbs have a higher percentage of Aboriginal and Torres Strait Islander peoples when compared to the City Ravenswood (8.7%).
+All of the suburbs have a higher percentage of Aboriginal and Torres Strait Islander peoples when compared to the City prominent in Mayfield (6.5%), Ravenswood (8.7%).

 When compared with the City of Launceston, four of the seven suburbs have a higher percentage of people that require assistance with core activities.
 This includes Mayfield (7.0%), Rocherlea (13.3%), Ravenswood (8.5%) and Waverley (6.7%).